 Clarins's score of 33 is higher than 55% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Clarins reported total greenhouse gas emissions of approximately 248,600,000 kg CO2e, which includes 2,486,000 kg CO2e from Scope 1 and 2 emissions, and a significant 243,628,000 kg CO2e from Scope 3 emissions.
-This marked an increase from 2022, when total emissions were about 213,271,000 kg CO2e.
-The company has set ambitious targets to reduce its carbon footprint, committing to a 54.5% reduction in absolute Scope 1 and Scope 2 emissions by 2030, using 2019 as the base year.
+In 2023, Clarins reported total greenhouse gas emissions of approximately 248,600,000 kg CO2e, with emissions distributed across various scopes: 2,486,000 kg CO2e for Scope 1, 2,486,000 kg CO2e for Scope 2, and a significant 243,628,000 kg CO2e for Scope 3 emissions.
+This data reflects a comprehensive approach to emissions reporting, as all three scopes are disclosed.
+Clarins has set ambitious reduction targets through the Science Based Targets initiative (SBTi).
+The company commits to reducing absolute Scope 1 and Scope 2 GHG emissions by 54.5% by 2030, using 2019 as the base year.
 Additionally, Clarins aims for a 27.5% reduction in absolute Scope 3 emissions within the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. The emissions data is cascaded from its parent company, Clarins S.A., reflecting the company's commitment to sustainability and climate action within the consumer durables sector.
+These targets align with the necessary reductions to limit global warming to 1.5°C. The emissions data and reduction commitments are cascaded from its parent company, Clarins S.A., which underscores the company's dedication to sustainability within the consumer durables and personal products sector.
+As of 2024, Clarins has reported net negative emissions of about 48,000 kg CO2e, indicating progress in their sustainability initiatives.

 Access structured emissions data, company-specific emission factors, and source documents